ITIL® describes best practices for the effective and efficient provision of IT services.

 |ITIL templates & ITIL checklists||An extensive collection of ITIL templates and ITIL checklists to get started quickly.|

-|ITIL KPIs||A set of commonly used ITIL key performance indicators.|
+|ITIL KPIs||Commonly used ITIL key performance indicators.|

-|ITIL implementation||Project guide: "ITIL implemention in 10 Steps" (strategies for introducing ITIL into the IT organization).|
+|ITIL implementation||Project guide: "ITIL implementation in 10 Steps" (strategies for introducing ITIL into the IT organization).|

 |Process management||Advice on how to use process management techniques for success.|

-Created 2007| Languages: English, Spanish and German | Authors: Stefan Kempter & Andrea Kempter
+Created 2007| Languages: English, Spanish and German | Authors: Stefan Kempter & Dr. Andrea Kempter

 Our ITIL process model is officially licensed by AXELOS.